 *Nearly all virtual phone numbers share this problem.
 For safety reasons, companies like Facebook, Uber, and Google rarely let you authenticate accounts through a virtual phone number.

-Quo is a modern VoIP phone system built for growing businesses.
+Quo is a modern VoIP phone system built for small teams and growing businesses.
 We help you close more sales, support customers, and grow your business.

 With shared phone numbers, you can assign multiple team members to the same number and share responsibility for calls and texts.
 Once you sign up, every team member gets one free US, Canadian, or toll-free number.
 But don’t feel limited to one number per user.
 No matter what plan you have, you can add additional numbers for $5 per number per month at any time.